carloseberhardt/DevJam/Lab Guides/Prepare PCF/Readme.md

 ## Welcome
 Welcome to the Apigee & Pivotal Cloud Foundry hands-on Workshop!

-We have a couple of prerequisites to get out of the way to ensure that you can complete the logs successfully.
+We have a couple of prerequisites to get out of the way to ensure that you can complete the labs successfully.

 1. Laptop.
 2. Apigee trial or paid account.